oslabs-beta/kalibrate/README.md

 Run `npm run dev`.
 An HMR enabled dev server will listen on port 5712 and the application will be accessible on `localhost:5712` in your browser.
-Requests to the API will be proxied to the Express server listenening on port 5173 by default.
+Requests to the API will be proxied to the Express server listening on port 5173 by default.

 ### Testing